tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 "Ever tested this beauty against anyone?"
 Mom asked.

 "Only other animals.
 Teddy’s a bit much for amateurs."
 Jim smirked at me.
-"But I doubt Creepy Carol’s son will have any problem."
+"But I doubt Creepy’s son will have any problem."

 "What?"
 Mom snorted.
 "You call him Teddy?"